ebd622/fe-samples/routing/README.md

 it an another way of using 'routerLink' - property binding to some not-string data.
 This allows to construct more complex paths very easily.

 ### L129 Styling Active Router links
-Let's add the directive `routerLinkActive`:
+Let's add the directive `routerLinkActive` to make our menu on UI acvive when they are selected:

 ```
       <ul class="nav nav-tabs">